 When a person is carrying excess body fat, this generally means that their body is not as efficient at processing Carbohydrates and sugars.
 This is often due to the person in question consuming a high Carb/sugar diet over a long period of time.
 You see, fat gain is a time dependant phenomenon.
 Consuming a diet that spikes Insulin levels excessively over a prolonged period of time leads to a condition known as Insulin Resistance.

-The main job of insulin is to open up liver and fat cells to allow glucose from the blood stream into them after eating a carbohydrate or sugar rich meal.
-If a person continues to consume foods that spike Insulin thus allowing the excess Glucose to enter the liver cells, then the cells will soon get full and begin to over flow with the glucose.
+The main job of insulin is to open up liver and fat cells to allow blood Glucose into them after eating a carbohydrate or sugar rich meal.
+If a person continues to consume foods that spike Insulin thus allowing the excess Glucose to enter the liver cells, then the cells will soon get full and begin to over flow with the sugar from the blood stream.
 Therefore the pancreas tries to overcompensate for this by secreting even more Insulin.
-However, because the liver cells are already full, the Glucose is pushed into the fat cells instead as discussed in the weight loss section earlier.
-This precisely is how insulin resistance causes obesity.
+However, because the liver cells are already full, the Glucose is pushed into the fat cells instead and this is how insulin resistance causes obesity.

-To make this process easier to understand, observe the picture above.
-The inflated balloon represents a liver cell that is overflowing with glucose due to a carbohydrate and sugar heavy diet.
-Because this cell is full, the pancreas releases even more insulin to try to get the excess glucose out of the blood stream and into the liver.
+To make this process easier to understand, take a look at the picture above.
+The inflated balloon represents a liver cell that is overflowing with Glucose due to a carbohydrate and sugar heavy diet.
+Because this cell is full, more Insulin is released to try to get more Glucose out of the blood stream and into the liver.
 To much sugar in the blood can be very dangerous to the body.
-However, because the cell is full the Insulin still can not get any more Glucose into the liver cell and therefore the sugar is pushed into fat cells instead.
+However, because the cell is full the Insulin still can not get any more Glucose into the liver cell and therefore the sugar is pushed into fat cells instead thus making you overweight.

-The simple solution to this Insulin Resistance problem is to abstain from food, or partake in a very low carbohydrate and sugar free diet for a period of time as previously discussed in the weight loss section.
-This allows the body to burn off the stored glucose in the liver and fat cells which will in turn allow the body to respond normally to Insulin again.
+The simple solution to this Insulin Resistance is to abstain from food, or partake in a low carbohydrate and sugar free diet for a period of time.
+This allows the body to burn off the stored Glucose in the liver cells and then once that has been burned off the cells will respond normally to Insulin again.
 This is called Insulin Sensitivity.
 The wonderful byproduct of all of this is that you burn excess body fat too!

 Improved Gut Health

 Not only this, but the process of intermittent fasting also promotes the growth of good bacteria.
-The stress (good stress) that fasting puts on your gut causes the immune system to up its game and so more good bacteria is colonised.
-In turn this causes;
+The stress (good stress) that IF puts on your gut causes the immune system to up its game and thus more good bacteria is colonised.
+In turn this causes:

 - Better resistance to bad bacteria